 5.1 Data and Submission.
 The RC Customer will be responsible for submitting its RC Services’ settlements data and related information to the CAISO in accordance with Section 19.6 of the CAISO Tariff.

 5.2 Default MWh.
 At the time it executes this Agreement, the RC Customer will provide an initial default MWh volume in Schedule 1.
-The default MWh volume shall be calculated as follows:

-5.2.1 Default NEL MWh.
-The initial default Net Energy for Load MWh volume will be based on the previous year’s data provided by the NERC/WECC report on NEL for the Load Serving Entity multiplied by 1.25.

-5.2.2 Default NG MWh.
-The initial default Net Generation MWh volume will be based on the sum of the RC Customer’s generator(s) installed capacity multiplied by a .90 capacity factor and multiplied by 8,760 hours per year.
+The default MWh volume will be used to calculate the RC Customer’s Net Energy for Load or Net Generation to the extent it fails to submit the Net Energy for Load or Net Generation in accordance with Section 19.6 of the CAISO Tariff.
 If the RC Customer’s installed capacity changes, the default Net Generation MWh volume set forth in Schedule 1 must be amended.

-5.2.3 Validation of Default MWh Amount.
+5.2.1 Validation of Default MWh Amount.
 The CAISO reserves the right to request that the RC Customer provide it with data to validate the RC Customer’s stated default MWh amount in Schedule 1.
 The RC Customer agrees to provide in a timely manner such requested data necessary for the CAISO to perform such validation, and the CAISO agrees to use this information solely for this purpose.